terahlunah/Merlin/README.md

 # Merlin

-An experimental Modding API for Kingdom and Castle
+An experimental Modding API for Kingdoms and Castles

 Limited functionality at the moment, looking for contributors !